Guests enjoying a wedding reception outdoors with warm sunlight and elegant attire.

 When you’re ready to develop film, find a lab that specializes in disposable cameras (not all do that), and avoid generic drug stores because all they do is use automatic machines that won’t give you the best results.

-For East Coast and Brooklyn specifically, I recommend the NiceFilmClub for all your film developing & scanning needs.
+For the East Coast and Brooklyn specifically, I recommend the NiceFilmClub for all your film developing & scanning needs.
 At $17.99 per disposable camera, it’s only a few bucks more than at a drug store, but you will get the results worth your money.

-For West Coast, The Darkroom would be my top pick for ease of service and quality.
+For the West Coast, The Darkroom would be my top pick for ease of service and quality.
 Their dev & scan is similarly priced to the print lab above, so it all comes down to where you live and the convenience of shipping your single-use cameras to the lab.
 Both labs offer mail-in services and online gallery download.

 Have you thought about adding disposable cameras to your wedding?
 Or perhaps you’ve already done it and want to share your experience with other couples?
-Comment your thoughts below and share your best tips and tricks to get the most of disposable cameras.
+Comment your thoughts or questions below and share your best tips and tricks to get the most of disposable cameras.

 • Candlelight concert with orchid quartet